Electrical system of the International Space Station: Solar array wing

 The 20 June spacewalk saw the first iROSA's successful deployment and connection to the station's power system.
 The 25 June spacewalk saw the astronauts successfully install and deploy the second iROSA on the 4B mast can opposite the first iROSA.

 The next pair of panels were launched on 26 November 2022.
 Astronauts Josh Cassada and Frank Rubio of Expedition 68 installed each one on the 3A power channel and mast can on the S4 segment, and the 4A power channel and mast can on the P4 truss segments, on 3 and 22 December 2022, respectively.

 The third pair of panels were launched on 5 June 2023.
 On 9 June, astronauts Steve Bowen and Warren Hoburg of Expedition 69 installed the fifth iROSA on the 1A power channel and mast can on the S4 truss segment.
 On 15 June, Bowen and Hoburg installed the sixth iROSA on the 1B power channel and mast can on the S6 truss segment.

-The last pair of iROSAs, the seventh and eighth, are planned to be installed on the 2A and 3B power channels on the P4 and S6 truss segments in 2025.
+The last pair of iROSAs, the seventh and eighth, are planned to be installed on the 2A and 3B power channels on the P4 and S6 truss segments in fall 2026.
+Jessica Meir and Christopher Williams of Expedition 74 installed the 2A channel's iROSA bracket on the P4 segment's mast can on 18 March 2026.